kabutor/dpapi_mix/README.md

 # dpapi_mix

-Some things I'm doing using DPAPI/Mimikatz/IMPACKET not working most of this.
+Some things I'm doing using DPAPI/Mimikatz/IMPACKET not working some of these...

 # Scripts